kendall-s/do_commissioning/plots/README.md

 <br/>

-# 1.2 Repeated Deep Sample Measurement: 1
+# 3.2 Repeated Deep Sample Measurement: 1

-## 1.2.1 Samples from One Niskin per Instrument
+## 3.2.1.1 Samples from One Niskin per Instrument Boxplot

 > Samples were collected from deep CTD deployment (1000db), in this section 6 samples were collected from each niskin and, samples from that 1 niskin were then analysed by 1 instrument.
 All samples were collected by Kendall.

 ![Replicate samples from 1 niskin per Instrument](https://raw.githubusercontent.com/kendall-s/do_commissioning/44687bddbdadd3cb3c0d7bb61dbe32e07639b406/plots/replicate_deep_samples_1_single.svg)

-## 1.2.2 Samples from Two Niskins for all Instruments
+## 3.2.2.1 Samples from Two Niskins for all Instruments Boxplot

 > Samples were collected from deep CTD deployment (1000db), in this section 6 samples were collected from two niskins, totalling 12 samples.
 2 samples from each niskin were analysed on each instrument, meaning each instrument analysed 4 samples.